Duramente

-Duramente (ドゥラメンテ, 22 March 2012 – 31 August 2021) was a Japanese Thoroughbred racehorse.
+Duramente (ドゥラメンテ, Duramente) was a Japanese Thoroughbred racehorse.
 In 2015 he completed the first two legs of the Japanese Triple Crown by winning the Satsuki Shō and the Tokyo Yūshun before his season was ended by injuries.
-He returned in 2016 to win the Nakayama Kinen and finish second in the Dubai Sheema Classic before his racing career was ended by a leg injury sustained when slipping after the finish of the Takarazuka Kinen.
+He returned in 2016 to win the Nakayama Kinen and finish second in the Dubai Sheema Classic before his racing career was ended by a leg injury sustained when he slipped after the finish of the Takarazuka Kinen.
 He had an excellent career as a breeding stallion before dying at the age of nine.

 Background

 Duramente was a bay horse with a white coronet marking on his left hind leg, bred in Japan by Northern Farm.
 His sire, King Kamehameha was one of the best Japanese colts of his generation, beating a field including Heart's Cry and Daiwa Major in the 2004 Japanese Derby.
 His other winners as a breeding stallion include Lord Kanaloa, Rose Kingdom, Belshazzar (Japan Cup Dirt), Rulership (Queen Elizabeth II Cup), Apapane and Rey de Oro.
 Duramente's dam Admire Groove was a top-class racemare who twice won the Queen Elizabeth II Commemorative Cup and was voted the Best Older Filly or Mare in Japan in 2004.
 She was a daughter of Sunday Silence and Air Groove, a mare who won the Yushun Himba and the Tenno Sho and was voted Japanese Horse of the Year in 1997.

 During his racing career, Duramente (Italian for hard) has been owned by Sunday Racing Co.
 Ltd. and trained by Noriyuki Hori.